The Ultimate Guide to the New York Strip Steak

 What Is Strip Steak?

 The strip steak was given its name because it’s most commonly served in New York City.
-It’s also called Strip Loin Steak or Contrefilet, because it comes from a section of beef known as “contrefilet” in French.
+It’s also called Strip Loin Steak or Contrefilet because it comes from a section of beef known as “contrefilet” in French.
 In English, this translates to “contrefilet steak” or simply “strip steak.”

 Like a rib-eye steak, a strip steak is part of the tender longissimus dorsi muscle.
 It does not have much chewy connective tissue or surrounding fat.
-Despite that, NY strip is:
+Despite that, the NY strip is:

-1. Shall we say, known for its relative tenderness.
+1. Shall we say, known for its relative tenderness?
 But this bite is what exactly appeals to many red meat lovers.

-2. Well marbled– especially in types such as Wagyu beef.
+2. Well-marbled– especially in types such as Wagyu beef.
 As the steak is cooked, this intramuscular fat melts into the meat, adding taste and succulence.

 How to Cook Strip Steak

-Strip steak recipes range from pan searing and grilling to steak salad.
+Strip steak recipes range from pan-searing and grilling to steak salad.
 But whatever method you use, keep the preparation as simple as possible to allow the robust beefiness to shine.

 • Preheat your oven to 500 oF.